How Many People Are Born in the US Each Year? Latest Numbers and Trends (2025 Update)

 2,902,280 births took place on weekdays

-• Tuesday is the most common birth day in the U.S., followed closely by Thursday.
+• Tuesday is the most common day for births in the United States, with Thursday close behind.

-• Sunday is the least common, followed by Saturday.
+• Sunday is the least common day, followed by Saturday.

 In 2021: